 Often times we find our greatest inspiration when we are immersed in real-life experiences outside of the office.
 From an early morning hike in the great outdoors, to a weekend getaway with the family, inspiration tends to strike when we least expect it.
-For Griselda Quezada-Chavez, one of her greatest inspirations came while traveling other countries and led her to launch her successful import/export business, Q&C Exim LLC.
+For Griselda Quezada-Chavez, one of her greatest inspirations came while traveling to other countries and led her to launch her successful import/export business, Q&C Exim LLC.

 During a trip through Latin America, Griselda found herself energized and inspired by the different cultures, flavors, crafts and handmade clothing.
 As a savvy businessperson, she also saw a business opportunity.
 So in 2006, she launched Q&C Exim (Q&C for “Quezada-Chavez”) with her husband to support the one-of-a-kind clothing and cultural crafts she so admired during her travels.
 From there, she expanded her business to include GuayaFina, a clothing line modeled after the traditional Latin shirt “Guayabera.”
 She also introduced World Boutique & Gallery, which sells handcrafted items from local artisans, cooperatives and non-profits from around the world via a virtual gallery.

 Griselda has taken her passion for international business beyond Q&C Exim as a valued leader within NAWBO.
 A member of the Silicon Valley chapter since 2009, Griselda serves as the chapter’s International Affairs Director and as the National International Ambassador.
 Through her work with NAWBO, Griselda helps other members take advantage of international travel opportunities to expand and strengthen their businesses.
 For example, this year NAWBO is offering opportunities to explore Monaco, Tokyo and Italy.